dwaiba/gcp-terraform/README.md

 4. Upload your public ssh key at https://console.cloud.google.com/compute/metadata/sshKeys and use the corresponding `Username` value in the console for `default_user_name` value in `vars.tf`
 5. `terraform init && terraform plan -out "run.plan" && terraform apply "run.plan"`.
 Please note the Environment name prompted during plan may be dev/tst or any other stage.

+### Via Ansible terraform module
+> Ansible now has a [terraform module](https://docs.ansible.com/ansible/2.7/modules/terraform_module.html) and a playbook yml file is included in this repository with a sample inventory with `localhost`

+1. Clone this repository in the ansible box as `cd /data && git clone https://github.com/dwaiba/gcp-terraform`.

+2. Check the `project_dir` variable and change accordingly as required in `gcp-terraform_playbook.yml` file.

+3. Change the variables as required in `roles/terraform/tasks/main.yml`.

+4. Kick as `ansible-playbook -i inventory gcp-terraform_playbook.yml`.

 ### Terraform Graph
 Please generate dot format (Graphviz) terraform configuration graphs for visual representation of the repo.